 - All other transaction types are detailed in the New Stock Transaction section described above.

-- Location – where the inventory transaction originated from.
+- Location – where the inventory transaction originated.

 - Qty Ordered – the number of items added to the purchase order.

 - Qty IN – reflects the movement of any item into the specified location

 - Qty Out – shows the removal of the product from a specific location

-- Clicking this image will display any memos entered during the transaction
+- – click the info image to display any memos entered during the transaction